-ORDERED by the Court of Appeals of Maryland this 14th day of December, 1943, that the foregoing Rules and Regulations Respecting Appeals; General Equity Rules and General Rules of Practice and Procedure, be and the same are hereby adopted, pursuant to the 18th Section of Article 4 of the Constitution of this State.
+ORDERED, this 5th day of October, A. D. 1933, by the Judges of the Court of Appeals, that the foregoing General Equity Rules be and the same are hereby adopted, pursuant to the 18th Section of Article 4 of the Constitution of this State.